Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 Description clearly states the action (delete), resource (installed blueprint), and identifier (relative path with example).
-Distinct from siblings like import, list, substitute.
+It effectively distinguishes from sibling tools like import, list, substitute by focusing on deletion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.